Quaternion Graph Neural Networks: Introduction

 \section{Introduction}

-Graph representation learning is one of the most important topics for graph-structured data \citep{hamilton2017representation,zhou2018graph,wu2019comprehensive,zhang2020network}, where a goal is to learn vector embeddings for nodes and graphs.
-Recently, graph neural networks (GNNs) become an essential strand to learn low-dimensional continuous embeddings of nodes and graphs to predict node and graph labels, respectively \citep{scarselli2009graph,kipf2017semi}.
-GNNs use an \textsc{Aggregation} function \citep{kipf2017semi,hamilton2017inductive,velickovic2018graph,Nguyen2019U2GNN} over neighbors of each node to update its vector representation iteratively, and then apply a graph-level \textsc{ReadOut} pooling function to obtain graph embeddings \citep{Gilmer2017,zhang2018end,Ying2018diffpool,verma2018graph,xu2019powerful}.
-We note that the GNNs have been producing state-of-the-art accuracy performances for node and graph classification tasks.
+Graph representation learning has recently emerged as a new promising learning paradigm for graph-structured data \citep{hamilton2017representation,wu2019comprehensive}, where the goal is to learn a parametric mapping function that embeds the nodes, the subgraphs, or the entire graph into low-dimensional continuous vector spaces; hence the learned vectors can be useful for downstream tasks.
+Recently, graph neural networks (GNNs) become an essential strand to learn graph representations \citep{zhang2020network,Nguyen2021Thesis}.
+In general, GNNs utilize an aggregation function to update the vector representation of each node by aggregating those of its neighbors \citep{kipf2017semi,velickovic2018graph,Nguyen2019U2GNN}.
+GNNs also use a graph-level readout function such as a simple sum pooling to obtain graph embeddings.
+As a result, GNNs achieve state-of-the-art performances for downstream tasks such as node classification and graph classification \citep{hamilton2017inductive,xu2019powerful}.

-Nevertheless, as discussed in \citep{ravasz2003hierarchical,liu2019hyperbolic,chami2019hyperbolic}, Euclidean embeddings have high distortion when modeling complex graphs with scale-free and hierarchical structures such as protein interaction networks and social networks.
-It also has been noted in \citep{xu2019powerful,Pei2020GeomGCN} that the Euclidean embeddings of different nodes (or different graphs) can become increasingly more similar when constructing multiple GNN layers, hence degrading the graph representation quality.
-Furthermore, existing GNNs \citep{kipf2017semi,hamilton2017inductive,velickovic2018graph,xu2019powerful} are not very efficient with the high number of model parameters when using more hidden layers.

-While it has been considered under other contexts, in this paper, we address the following research question: Can we move beyond the Euclidean space to enhance learning better graph representations and reduce the number of model parameters?
+It is noted that most of the existing GNNs learn graph representations within the Euclidean space.
+Recently, learning representation and embeddings in hyper-complex space have shown to be a promising and effective approach to move beyond the Euclidean space.
+For example, some Quaternion space-based methods have been applied in image classification \citep{gaudet2018deep,zhu2018quaternion}, speech recognition \citep{parcolletquaternioncnn,parcollet2019quaternion}, knowledge graph \citep{zhang2019quaternion,Nguyen2020QuatRE}, and machine translation \citep{tay2019lightweight}.
+As the Quaternion space allows highly expressive computations through Hamilton product compared to the Euclidean and complex vector spaces \citep{parcollet2019survey}, we introduce Quaternion Graph Neural Networks (QGNN) to learn graph representations within the Quaternion space.
+Our proposed model achieves effective performances through extensive experimental evaluation, benchmarking with current state-of-the-art methods, and post-analysis to demonstrate the merits of the proposed methodology, on a wide range of benchmark datasets for the tasks of node classification, graph classification, and knowledge graph completion.
+In summary, our contributions can be highlighted as follows: